Docs / Functions

 let factorial(0) = 1

 value.f(arg) is equivalent to f(value, arg).
 The receiver type decides which overload resolves.
-This is what makes fluent pipelines possible without methods living on the data.
+This is what makes fluent chains possible without methods living on the data.

 ufcs.kex